 Unlike many towns in the region, which focus of varieties of red wine, San Gimignano is famous for its Vernaccia di San Gimignano white wine.
 Pair it with traditional Tuscan cuisine served at the various excellent restaurants within the town.

-Best places to stay in San Gimignano:
+Best places to stay in Tuscany in San Gimignano:

 Mid-range ($$): Relais Cappuccina This 4-star hotel is located among rolling hills, with the views of the medieval city of San Gimignano.
 It has a free private car parking, outdoor pool, a wellness centre, an indoor pool with hydromassage.